Visa-365/Visa-365/README.md

 - 👋 Hi, I’m @Visa-365
 - 👀 I’m interested in machine learning end neurals networks
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning... all time learning)
-- 🤝 I’m looking to collaborate on ...
+- 🤝 I’m looking to collaborate on... machine learning, neurals networks and AI
-- 📫 How to reach me ...
+- 📫 How to reach me...
+TG @Andrey_S74

 <!---
 Visa-365/Visa-365 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.